- औपरोधिक लेखन ⇄ squib marathi

 squib in English

 Ex.
-There is little danger of this meeting turning out a damp squib (London Times). - squib⇄noun 1. a short, witty or satirical attack in speech or writing; sharp sarcasm; lampoon.
+There is little danger of this meeting turning out a damp squib (London Times).english - squib ⇄ noun 1. a short, witty or satirical attack in speech or writing; sharp sarcasm; lampoon.

 Ex.
 The play was a virulent one-act squib lasting just over an hour (Kenneth Tynan).